beaverbuilder/documentation/versioned_docs/version-2.9/introduction/faq.md

 ## Which Beaver Builder Packages include Beaver Themer?

-Beaver Themer is only included with our Ultimate license.
-If you own any other Beaver Builder license, you will have to buy Beaver Themer separately.
+Beaver Themer is included in all premium license plans.

 ## What payment methods do you accept?